wilyyy/CompassPlus/README.md

 		git push origin branch-name

 Then go to https://github.com/wilyyy/CompassPlus and merge your branch to the master branch using a pull request and merge.

+-------------------- PULLING LATEST VERSION OF THE APP INTO YOUR LOCAL MACHINE --------------------

+While making sure you are on your branch, put the following command into your terminal to pull the latest changes from the master branch onto your computer

+		git pull origin master

+If there have been any new dependencies installed since you last pulled from master, remember that you can use the 'yarn install' command to install all that is missing from your local version of the app.